bazelbuild/proposals/designs/2020-05-13-toolchain-context-dependencies.md

 # Proposal

-Instead of inflating the configuration to use as a data channel, we can instead add a new field to the existing [ConfiguredTargetKey](https://cs.opensource.google/bazel/bazel/+/master:src/main/java/com/google/devtools/build/lib/skyframe/ConfiguredTargetKey.java).
+Instead of inflating the configuration to use as a data channel, we can instead create a subclass of the existing [ConfiguredTargetKey](https://cs.opensource.google/bazel/bazel/+/master:src/main/java/com/google/devtools/build/lib/skyframe/ConfiguredTargetKey.java).
-Currently, it contains a Label and a BuildConfigurationValue.Key.
-By adding an additional nullable [ToolchainContextKey](https://cs.opensource.google/bazel/bazel/+/master:src/main/java/com/google/devtools/build/lib/skyframe/ToolchainContextKey.java), the toolchain implementation (or `config_setting`) configured targets will have direct access to the parent target’s toolchain context.
+Currently, ConfiguredTargetKey contains a Label and a BuildConfigurationValue.Key.
+By adding a subclass with a [ToolchainContextKey](https://cs.opensource.google/bazel/bazel/+/master:src/main/java/com/google/devtools/build/lib/skyframe/ToolchainContextKey.java), the toolchain implementation configured targets (or `config_setting` implementation) will have direct access to the parent target’s toolchain context.
 Because the toolchain context will already have been loaded from CT1, when CT2 requests it there will be no need for a Skyframe restart, as the value will already be present.

 The ToolchainContextKey currently contains:
 *   A BuildConfigurationValue.Key pointing to the configuration